porco-rosso-j/aztec-snap/README.md

 #### snap-dapp (./packages/site)

-The current implementation is a app for managing snap wallet.
+The current implementation is an app for managing snap wallet.
 But you can build any frontend dapp modifying this directory.

 #### aztec-snap (./packages/snap)